 Gamaliel Campground on Norfolk Lake is located in North Central Arkansas, just south of the Missouri Border.

-This US Army Corps of Engineers campsite offers visitors the chance to swim, hike, fish, dive and even go cave exploring.
-You can even set up your camping site in cool, sweet shade and just relax!
+This US Army Corps of Engineers campsite offers visitors the chance to swim, hike, fish, dive, and even go cave exploring.
+You can even set up your camping site in a cool, sweet shade and just relax!